slashmili/slashmili.github.io/source/_posts/2014-11-23-dependency-manager-for-php.markdown

 ##What is dependency manager?

-Let's say in your application you need to send a tweet to your Twitter account, what would you do?
+Let's say in your application you need to send a tweet from your Twitter account, what would you do?
 There are a many [PHP Twitter client](https://dev.twitter.com/overview/api/twitter-libraries#php) out there.

 The quick way is just download one of them and put all the files in your application root.
 Well not a smart choice!
 You are adding someone code to your code base you need to maintain it, update it and so forth.
 What if there is a way that you say I want Library XYZ in my project version 2.0 and everything would be ready magically!